CRNS Policy Governance

-The SRNA’s Executive Director operates under a framework that is defined by policies created by the SRNA Council.
+The CRNS’s Executive Director operates under a framework that is defined by policies created by the CRNS Council.

 The policies that govern the position of the Executive Director generally fall under the association’s strategic ends and also set parameters around risk.
-The policies were developed over a number of years and are reviewed annually by the SRNA Council.
-The SRNA’s Executive Director is responsible for reporting back to Council against these policies on a regular basis.
+The policies were developed over a number of years and are reviewed annually by the CRNS Council.
+The CRNS’s Executive Director is responsible for reporting back to Council against these policies on a regular basis.

 Document Definitions and Descriptions

 The Document Definitions and Descriptions chart introduces the definition of Council Policy as a strategy for providing practice direction for members with a commitment to transparency of these policies with our members, stakeholders and the public.
 The chart describes where the authority for each document type originates, consultation that’s required, level of communication required with council, and detail such as the level of enforceability of each document type.